Wanna’ hear a story?

 Ok, ok… we get it.
 So Disney’s awesome.
 But what on earth does this have to do with being a better teacher?
 Let’s return to the present and see if we can put these same lessons to life in our schools.

-might our students learn if we could capture that same Disney-like spirit of wonder and excitement in our classroom?
+In other words: how much more might our students learn if we could capture that same Disney-like spirit of wonder and excitement in our classroom?

 The Disney parks offer richly themed worlds and colorful characters, imbuing each space with a larger-than-life sense of setting, purpose, and place.
 From the moment guests make their way through the entrance gates, a commemorative plaque greets them with the same welcome message that was once delivered by Walt Disney himself on the opening day of Disneyland: “Here You Leave Today And Enter The World Of Yesterday, Tomorrow And Fantasy.”
 As Samuel Taylor Coleridge once wrote, walking into these parks, people step into the “willful suspension of disbelief.”
 Guests feels as if they are entering into the story when they take their first steps into these timeless realms of imagination.